Specializing in Live Bait

 Rates include all rods and reels, tackle, gasoline, parking fees , boating necessities (adult life jackets, etc) and Bait (we catch our bait daily from the lake).
 Gratuities are appreciated.
 Small children should bring their own life jackets.
 All you need to bring are clothes appropriate for the day (warm clothes, rain gear, suntan lotion, etc.) and your food and drinks.

-You will also need a Virginia Freshwater fishing license, which can be purchased online at http://secure01.virginiainteractive.org/horf/ or in person at High Point Marina.
+You will also need a Virginia Freshwater fishing license, which can be purchased online with the Go Outdoors VA app. or in person at High Point Marina.

 All departing and return times will be determined by your Captain and differ seasonally.
 Check with him prior to arrival.
 Generally a trip will consist of an 8 hour day, but again the time you spend on the water differs with the seasons.
 In the cooler months we usually stay on the water for 8 hours or so.
 In the warmer months when the water temperature reaches the 80's we may come off the water once we have caught our legal limits (see Catch and Release below).
 Of course you are welcome to get out early and come catch bait with us.